THE CHILD BOOK

 I cling to the edges of the Garden.
 I have invented rituals to celebrate and move to the green pulse of Spring.
 Feet feeling sweet earth, I walk clothed in rainwater to gather blue and white clouds of lilac.

-I watch for the dark ship that may cross the full moon and take me to another garden…and eternal garden of hollow trees.
+I watch for the dark ship that may cross the full moon and take me to another garden…a garden of hollow trees.

 Beyond the Garden there is a new cleft in the hill oozing Spring’s moisture.
 At its slick base a fawn is floundering.
 Against the rules, I wail for my father to let me go there.
 I lift the tiny creature and cradle him to my chest.
 He smells like sweetgrass.
 I struggle out of the raw mud up the slope to the long grasses above.
 The baby bleats.
 It’s mother bounds past me through the meadow back into the deep woods.
 I enter the leaf green undulations of light and there, by the ancient tree, stands the doe.
 With childhood’s charm I walk towards her…walk to her side, and place the fawn beside her.
 We stand together for a timeless time.
 Then I turn and leave and the Garden closes behind me forever…